Join the SEM Doctors of BC

-A new Preamble for Emergency Medicine was released October 1, 2019.
-The preamble language has been changed to eliminate the previous ambiguous content.
+A new Preamble for Emergency Medicine released October 1, 2019 in attempt to eliminate the previous ambiguous content.
 The new preamble contains more specific guidelines including examples.
 These changes will improve billing simplicity while reducing the variation in interpretation during audit review

-A new telephone assessment code for review of our colleague’s microbiology culture and radiological follow-ups has been submitted and is pending further tariff review.
+A new telephone assessment code for review of our colleague’s microbiology culture and radiological follow-ups has been submitted and is pending Board & MSC review – likely available December 2023.

 Fee codes 01850 (clavicle) & 01851 (fibula) have improved to include pediatric patients without any manipulation required.
 The word “operation only” has also be dropped from the description of the 01860, 01861, and 01862 and like the 01851/52 will also only be eligible for billing with submission code E (within Emergency Department).